Explore this post for helpful Overdrive hints!

 * Activating with an Adobe ID allows the item to be viewed on up to 6 devices.
 An Adobe ID is needed only for eBooks, not audiobooks.

 *“Error retrieving license” might mean that the computer’s firewall settings need to be adjusted

 *WMA files cannot be downloaded to Apple devices unless the Windows operating system is simulated on that machine.
 To get a WMA file to work on an iPod, it must first be downloaded to a Windows machine and then transferred.

 *WMA files will also not work on Kindles or (surprisingly) Windows phones

 *MP3 files will work on *most* devices

-Finally, Yanni brought to my attention another resource where users can download free books and audiobooks that are in the public domain.
-It’s called Project Gutenberg, and it’s definitely worth checking out as a supplement to OverDrive.
-It won’t have the popular new releases, but it’s great for classics and books in foreign languages.
+Project Gutenberg is another resource for finding free books and audiobooks, and it’s definitely worth checking out as a supplement to OverDrive.
+It contains books that are now in the public domain, so it won’t have the popular new releases, but it’s great for classics and books in foreign languages.
 (Check out the “Recently Added” link at the top of the homepage to access the lists of languages offered.)